 Length of Course

-The course assumes that users have had exposure to Petrosys, and should have at least attended Introduction to Petrosys or the Making Better Maps course.
+The course assumes that users have had exposure to Petrosys, and should have at least attended Getting Started in Petrosys PRO or the Making Better Maps course.
 Users are expected to have knowledge of the handling of well data, should be adept at creating simple grids in Petrosys and manipulating display lists (.dbm files).

 During the Geological Mapping & Modeling course the following topics will be covered: